farscapian/lnplay.live/README.md

 ## Hosting for `lnplay.live` (REQUIRED)

 To serve the `lnplay.live` web app to the public, a VM will be created on AWS and `lnplay` will deployed to the VM with `DEPLOY_LNPLAYLIVE_FRONTEND=true`.
+A backend deployment is not required for this function and SHOULD NOT be deployed.

+### Issuing BOLT12 Offers (REQUIRED)

+When creating the [BOLT12 Product Offers](https://docs.corelightning.org/reference/lightning-offer), the amount should be set to the cost (in sats) per node per hour as specified in the Product Definition.

+Note: The `[quantity]` field SHOULD be used and is an integer representing ONE HOUR (recommended minimum is three hours).
+Product customizations (OPTIONAL FOR MVP) MAY be passed to the provisioning script using the [payer_note] field in the transaction (JSON expected).

 ## A script that culls instances (OPTIONAL)

 Each LXD project name includes the expiration date (in UNIX timestamp).
 So, a script needs to be created that runs every 10 minutes that identifies expired projects and prunes them from the LXD cluster.
 This involves de-provisioning the `lnplay` instance by running [`ss-down`](https://www.sovereign-stack.org/ss-down/).

+## backend nodes

+### Issuing BOLT12 Product Offers

+Here's how you create the BOLT12 Product Offer for Product-A, which costs 5sats/node/hour.

+`./lightning-cli.sh -k offer amount=5sat description="lnplay.live - 8 Node Environment" quantity_max=1344  issuer="lnplay.live"`

 # Architecture Diagram